Punjabi Muslims

 Punjabi Muslims are Punjabis who are adherents of Islam.
 With a population of more than 112 million, they are the third-largest predominantly Islam-adhering Muslim ethnicity in the world, after Arabs and Bengalis.

-The majority of Punjabi Muslims are adherents of Sunni Islam, while a minority adhere to Shia Islam.
-Most of them are primarily geographically native to the Pakistani province of Punjab, but a large group of them have ancestry across the Punjab region as a whole.
-Punjabi Muslims speak or identify with the Punjabi language (under a Perso-Arabic script known as Shahmukhi) as their mother tongue.
+The majority of Punjabi Muslims are adherents of Sunni Islam, while a minority adheres to Shi'a Islam.
+A majority is primarily native to the Pakistani province of Punjab, although a large proportion derives ancestry from the wider Punjab region.
+Punjabi Muslims speak or identify with the Punjabi language (using Shahmukhi script) as their mother tongue.

 Identity

 The coalescence of the various tribes, castes and the inhabitants of the Punjab region into a broader common "Punjabi" identity initiated from the onset of the 16th century CE.
 However, Punjab as a linguistic, geographical and cultural entity had existed for centuries prior.
 Integration and assimilation are important parts of Punjabi culture, since Punjabi identity is not based solely on tribal connections.
 Islam spread in the region via missionary Sufi saints whose dargahs dot the landscape of the Punjab region, thereby becoming the faith of many by the 16th century.
 This contributed to the formation of a Punjabi Muslim identity.